 During this time, we ask that you stay calm and use the following guidance.
 As a member of the community, it is critical that you take these necessary measures to keep everyone safe.
 You are expected to follow all University rules and policies.

 As someone who lives with a COVID-19 positive person within the residence hall, you are automatically considered a “close contact.”

-You should immediately return to your residence hall room and avoid contact with others to the furthest extent possible for the next 10 days, as directed by the local health department.
+If you are not fully vaccinated, you will be required to quarantine for 14 days.
+You should immediately return to your residence hall room and avoid contact with others to the furthest extent possible for the next 14 days, as directed by the local health department.
 This is called quarantine.
 You should not go to class or be on campus unnecessarily during this time.

 You must limit your exposure to others and remain in your room as much as possible.
 If you must leave your residence, you must wear a mask/face covering, follow physical distance guidelines and avoid large groups of people.

 If you fail to comply with this quarantine requirement, you will be subject to disciplinary action through the Office of Student Conduct, which may include interim suspension, educational requirements, removal from courses, a campus ban in designated areas, removal from residence halls, University probation, deferred suspension, suspension or expulsion.

 What’s the difference between isolation and quarantine?